wagiminator/CH32V003-NeoPixel-Pendant/README.md

 ### neo_demo
 The device shows various decorative light animations using the TinyBling's NeoPixels.
 It automatically switches between the various animations after a defined time interval.
 However, if the button is held down during power-up, the switching occurs with each button press.

+## neo_hunt
+In this simple one-button game, a hunter (represented by a green LED) chases a deer (represented by a red LED).
+The player must press the button at the exact moment when the hunter catches up to the deer.
+If the button is pressed too early or too late, the game is lost.
+After each successful catch, the hunter’s speed increases, making the game progressively more challenging as the player tries to maintain perfect timing.
+The objective is to see how many times the player can successfully catch the deer before missing.

 ### neo_wof
 A simple wheel of fortune on the TinyBling.
 Press the button and look forward to the result!